sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 ## NIDS — Suricata (via Security Onion)

-Suricata is the de facto open-source NIDS/IPS engine — high-performance, multi-threaded, with signature-based detection (Emerging Threats ruleset) and protocol analysis.
-Zeek (formerly Bro) pairs beautifully alongside it for network behavior analytics and metadata logging.
+Suricata is the de facto open-source NIDS/IPS engine — high-performance, multi-threaded, with signature-based detection and protocol analysis.
+Zeek pairs beautifully alongside it for network behavior analytics and metadata logging.

 **Deployment approach:** Security Onion bundles both Suricata and Zeek with Elasticsearch, Kibana, and OSSEC/Wazuh integration out of the box.
 This gives us a turnkey NSM platform with dashboards, alerting, and hunt capabilities.